AmrHMorsy/AmrHMorsy.github.io/_posts/2025-09-04-HowIBuiltaVulkanRenderingEngine.md

 </div>
 <br>

 The first step I did was create a texture containing the HDR image.
-This process is similar to how albedo and normal textures were created in the PBR implementation.
+This process is similar to how textures were created in the PBR implementation.
 First, I loaded the HDR image using the [STB_Image](https://github.com/nothings/stb) library, and uploaded the image data into a Vulkan buffer.
 Then I created a Vulkan image, and copied the image data from the buffer to that Vulkan image.
 However, The equirectangular texture just created cannot be used to render a skybox.
 It had to converted into a cubemap texture, to be sampled from and rendered into the screen later on.
 This conversion process involved sampling from the equirectangular texture and baking into an empty cubemap texture.
 Hence, I created an empty Vulkan image of type cubemap, and initiated the baking process.

 <br>
 <div class="row mt-3">